 So which is it: Is technology good for us or bad for us?
 As Shakespeare once said, “there is nothing either good or bad, but thinking makes it so.”
 Technology is a tool, a means to an end -- and we get to decide how that story ends.

-Technology has rapidly changed the landscape for how we live, work and learn in the Digital Era, but can our happiness keep pace with the speed of innovation?
+Technology has rapidly changed the landscape of how we live, work and learn in the Digital Era, but can our happiness keep pace with the speed of innovation?

 But technology is not our problem.
 It is a powerful tool that has the potential to increase our productivity, health, education, and happiness.
 Our problem lies in our utilization of technology.